filipp134/vk_bot_detection/README.md

   Moreover, I have developed a Telegram bot that can make a prediction if a user is a bot or not based on the prediction given by the model built according to Random Forest approach.
 You can use this bot by going through this link: https://t.me/VK_detection_bot

+  Due to a large file size, I couldn't publish the dataset ,which contains anonymized graph data with friend connections of 189505 VKontakte users I collected while conducting my project, on Github, so I published it on Zenodo, and it can be accessed here: https://zenodo.org/record/6035966#.YgoKcu5ByZw